Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 The village of Princetown has its origins in 1785, when Sir Thomas Tyrwhitt, Secretary to the Prince of Wales, leased a large portion of Dartmoor from the Duchy of Cornwall estate, with the intention of farming it.
 Other people soon came to live in the area and it was suggested that a prison be built there to house the thousands of captives of the Napoleonic Wars.
 A prison exists in this location to this day, and Dartmoor Prison is now used for male category C prisoners.
 The large village that gradually developed to service the farm and the prison became known as Princetown after the Prince of Wales.

 Modern day Princetown is popular with hikers and walkers exploring the moors.
 The village itself has a thriving community, and new, additional housing is planned in the near future.
-The cheapest three bedroom homes currently for sale in Princetown are priced at around £280,000, but be prepared to pay quite a lot more, as the lower end properties are few and far between.
+The cheapest three bedroom homes that come up for for sale in Princetown are priced at around £300,000, but be prepared to pay quite a lot more, as the lower end properties are few and far between.

 Property in Salcombe is much more expensive than in most other Devon towns.
 Occasionally a small terraced property might appear on the market priced around £300,000, but these are not common.
 A more realistic budget for a basic 3 bedroom home would be £400,000 plus.
 Salcombe is close to the mouth of the Kingsbridge Estuary, built mostly on the hilly west side of the estuary and lies within the South Devon Area of Outstanding Natural Beauty (AONB).
 The town has an extensive waterfront and a naturally sheltered harbour.
 It is especially popular with leisure sailors and yachtsmen, but holiday-makers of all kinds flock to this popular seaside resort.

 Seaton has a reputation for being a retirement destination, and many of the smaller homes in the town are occupied by retirees who have come to this lovely seaside location to enjoy their later years in the beautiful Devon countryside.
-Property prices are higher here than in much of Devon, and you are not very likely to find many three bedroom houses in the town for less than £230,000.
+Property prices are higher here than in other Devon towns, and you are unlikely to find many three bedroom houses in the town for less than £230,000.

 The Seaton Tramway takes visitors across country to Colyford and Colyton, and runs alongside the estuary giving views of both the nature reserve on one side and seascape on the other.